 Q: What kind of organisation is INSO?

-A: INSO is an independent NGO (non-profit) registered in the United Kingdom.
+A: INSO is an independent NGO (non-profit) registered in The Hague, Netherlands.

 Q: Do NGOs have to pay for INSO's services?

 Q: Who can join INSO?